hrfm/gulp-subtask/README.md

 ### Case3 : Run with options.

 gulp-subtask is able to run with using option.

 For example.
-If you want to change concat() output filename flexibly.
+If you want to change flexibly input src, concat output, and more.

 You can do it like below.

 ```javascript